One-Nexus/Lucid/README.md

 * It's just JavaScript; no nonsense CSS selectors as object keys etc.
 * No CSS classes or `className` props required
 * Improve the readability of your source code
-* Improve the readability of your production code (Lucid outputs human readable code to the DOM, because why not?)
+* Improve the readability of your production code (because why not?)
 * Low barrier to entry - if you know React you can easily pick this up
 * Based off state and context - not only the most fiendly API but the most flexible
-* Inherent flexible nature supports themes, configuration etc without dedicated APIs (though they are provided for DX purposes)
+* Inherent flexible nature supports themes, configuration etc without dedicated APIs ([though they are provided](#TODO))
 * Automagically identify [cosmetic style properties](#TODO) from [configuration/state/props](#TODO)

 ### How it Works